-You write the total of your current year capital gains at item 18 on your Tax return for individuals (supplementary section) 2019.
-You write your net capital gain at A item 18 on your tax return (supplementary section).
+You write the total of your current year capital gains at question 18 - label H in your supplementary tax return.
+You write your net capital gain at question 18 - label A in your supplementary tax return.

 This guide only covers capital gains or capital losses from CGT assets that are shares, units or other interests in managed funds.